ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: autorange_minimum_aperture_time_units

+        Specifies the units of the :py:attr:`nidcpower.Session.autorange_minimum_aperture_time` property.

+        .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.
             You can specify a subset of repeated capabilities using the Python index notation on an